JasonHyun/MiFoodTech/design/team-contract.md

 7. What do we do when we disagree?
 What approach to conflict to we all agree to uphold?

-    TODO

-8. What are our procedures for re-visiting this contract?

-    TODO
+    vote, majority wins

-9. What else do we want to include in this contract?
+8. What else do we want to include in this contract?
 (Think about a *fun* clause... not everything is always about work!
 Sometimes you need to celebrate your accomplishments!)

     TODO